“How can I find qualified people? Most who apply are not qualified”

-Here are the common ones I disqualify immediately:
+(From the pet sitter who wrote me this question) Here are the common ones I disqualify immediately:

-I agree.
+8. Those that are willing to drive 25 miles one way for pet sitting jobs! (or anything along that line) I agree.
 Delete.
 Qualifying their area is important and one of the reasons why we seek a resume.
 If you accept that many will apply who are outside the area, you won’t be as disappointed.
 In a way, you can’t blame them.
 They do not really understand what this job entails like we do.
 So don’t be offended or discouraged.